davidgasquez/davidgasquez.com/content/posts/2023-01-15-colab-devcontainer.md

 ---
-title: "Moving from Google Colab to GitHub Codespaces"
+title: "From Google Colab to GitHub Codespaces"
 date: 2023-01-15
+permalink: /colab-devcontainer
 ---

 For the last few years, I've been a pretty heavy user of Google Collab.
 Every time I wanted to play with a new package or idea, I created a new Jupyter Notebook.